Skip to Main Content

 If a voting board tends to be made up of more dovish members, it might indicate a lower interest rate policy in the year ahead.
 If that same voting body is more primarily composed of hawks, they might be more willing to raise interest rates at a faster pace.

 Ultimately, however, the Fed describes itself as “data dependent,” deciding what to do with interest rates based on employment, inflation and growth data.
 It was hard for even doves to deny the need to raise interest rates as inflation pushed to the highest level since the 1980s.
-Just two officials have dissented throughout the Fed’s 20-month-long inflation fight — but only about the size of those increases, not about the validity of raising them at all.
+Since the Fed began raising interest rates to combat inflation in March 2022, just two officials have dissented — but only about the size of those increases, not the validity of raising them at all.

-Those differing ideologies, however, could matter even more than usual as the Fed looks close to finishing raising borrowing costs.
-An official who takes a hard stance on inflation may be more inclined to raise borrowing costs even higher, while a policymaker focused on protecting the job market might be more inclined to wait and see if they need to press harder on the brakes.
+Those differing ideologies, however, could matter even more than usual as the Fed juggles what to do next with interest rates.
+An official who takes a hard stance on inflation may be more inclined to keep borrowing costs higher for longer, while a policymaker focused on protecting the job market might be more inclined to let up on the brakes.

 Bottom line